 In early July 2009, FPL Group senior management made a decision to replace the original EPU project senior management.
-FPL Group senior management wanted new EPU senior management to reassess the project scope, challenge the EPC contractor estimates, and engage third party support to assist in advancing the completion of project cost estimates.
+FPL Group senior management wanted new EPU senior management to reassess the project scope, challenge the EPC contractor estimates, consider alternative EPC vendors for at least a portion of the work, and engage third party support to assist in advancing the completion of project cost estimates.
 FPL's Chief Nuclear Officer announced the EPU senior management change on July 15, 2009, along with other nuclear fleet organizational changes.
 The new EPU senior management team began in August 2009, and soon thereafter, an EPU organizational structure change was announced.